department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 - A copy of each child’s birth certificate or adoption papers
-- School certification of enrollment for children ages 18-23 { link } [Download our fact sheet on school enrollment certification requirements PDF](https://www.va.gov/COMMUNITYCARE/docs/pubfiles/factsheets/FactSheet_01-15.pdf)
+- A copy of the school certification of enrollment for children ages 18-23 { link } [Download our fact sheet on school enrollment certification requirements PDF](https://www.va.gov/COMMUNITYCARE/docs/pubfiles/factsheets/FactSheet_01-15.pdf)